parisseux/PIPEX/README.md

+A pipeline connects multiple commands so that the output of one becomes the input of the next.
+Pipex mainly relies on four fundamental Unix concepts:

+1. Pipes (pipe())

+    Creates a communication channel between two processes.
+    Provides two file descriptors:
+        fd[0] → Read end (used by the second process). fd[1] → Write end (used by the first process).

+2. Process Control (fork(), execve(), waitpid())

+    fork() creates a child process to execute each command. execve() replaces the child process with the actual command. waitpid() ensures the parent process waits for children to finish.

+3. File Redirection (dup2())

+    Used to redirect STDIN and STDOUT:
+        Input file → STDIN
+        Pipe output → STDOUT
+        Pipe input → STDIN
+        Output file → STDOUT

+4. File Handling (open(), close())

+    open("infile", O_RDONLY) to read input.
+    open("outfile", O_WRONLY | O_CREAT | O_TRUNC, 0644) to write output.
+    close(fd) to release file descriptors.

+FONCTIONS

 File Handling

     open: Opens a file and returns a file descriptor.
 It allows specifying read/write modes and file creation permissions.